gavofyork/graypaper/README.md

 ## Ideas to consider

+### Work Packages
+At present all WorkItems can succeed or fail independently.
+Instead we should be able to specify co-dependency criteria, so that if one fails, both fail.
+This should be respected through to accumulation, whereby an accumulator can commit to accumulating the `WorkResult` iff there is a signal from the other accumulator that the result has been accumulated there.

 ### Statistics/Bookkeeping
 - [ ] Consider integrating the subjective extrinsic and state:
   - [ ] If so, have three items to allow for a whole epoch of opinion submission